 Meters are very real when I put an attached film.
 Also, I did dry brushing lightly.

 It is a big failure.
 I’m ashamed to say, I have glued the parts to use in a folded state for the normal style.
 That explains why there are some holes.
-It is impossible to tear it off now because I adhered them solidly.
+It is impossible to tear it off now because I adhered to them solidly.
 Unfortunately, I fill the gap and go ahead as it is.
 Oh, it is a feeling of weakness…

 I don’t usually file by sandpaper with water, but I tried to do so this time there is a surface treatment.
 Sponge paper soup with plastic powder, with exact file stick.

-Painting of Duck Egg Green is now completed.
+The painting of Duck Egg Green is now completed.

 I blew the dark sea gray.
 I thought whether more blue is strong when I see the box painting of the Trumpeter, but after all, It’s gray.
 Generally, I think military modelers have many gray color stocks.

 On the backside, I took a mistake again.
 Though some backside must paint in the dark sea gray, I painted all in duck egg green.
 It was hot that day, and am I absent-minded?
 I am wondering, I will modify it now or not.
 This is a big difference.

 This kit decal is very beautiful.
 Stripe decal is required delicate adjusting.
 On the front and back together and adjust the position, after that, I used the mark softer.
 It was less of a failure.
 I’m still poor at sticking big decals…